rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 > **Note:** The resources are going to be opinionated in this post to solve the issue of **abundance of resources**.
 It is an issue because if we are exposed to too many resources we tend to procrastinate

 > Even though this post is opinionated, you can still choose your own resources and swap them with the ones I recommend.
-Because it possible that you don't understand from the one's I have recommended
+Because it is possible that you don't understand the one's I have recommended

 ## Why Web-Development?